-- Blood samples will be collected at each annual visit - Urine samples will be collected at each annual visit - Saliva samples will be collected at each annual visit (refraining from caffeinated product prior to sampling; cortisol samples will not be collected for participants taking steroidal antiinflammatory drugs, these participants will be eligible to continue in the study and complete all other assessments including drool saliva collection)
+- Blood samples will be collected at each annual visit - Urine samples will be collected at each annual visit - Saliva samples will be collected at each annual visit (refraining from caffeinated product prior to sampling; cortisol samples will not be collected for participants taking steroidal preparations e.g. oral, cream, ointment, inhaled or drops, these participants will be eligible to continue in the study and complete all other assessments including drool saliva collection)

 Detailed instructions for the documentation, collection and management of the biological samples will be provided in a separate EPAD Sample Instruction Manual.
-Blood, urine and saliva samples will be collected annually in all EPAD LCS participants and CSF annually for some and every 2 years for other EPAD LCS participants for potential future analyses of emerging AD biomarkers.
+Blood, urine and saliva samples will be collected annually in all EPAD LCS participants and CSF every 2 years for potential future analyses of emerging AD biomarkers.
+Cortisol samples will be collected at baseline (Visit 1) and at 2 years (Visit 4) and then every second year.
 All biological samples will be stored at UoE, UK with reference to appropriate regulatory procedures.

 3.4.8.
-3 Monthly Telephone Contact
+4-Monthly Telephone Contact

-Participants will be contacted every 3 months throughout the duration of the study by telephone.
+Participants will be contacted every 4 months throughout the duration of the study by telephone.
+However, if a 4-month call falls at the same time as a visit (i.e. months 12, 24, 36) this discussion will be done in person.
 This telephone call will serve as a reminder that participants are in a readiness cohort and may be invited to PoC trials in the future.
-Participants will be informed about the current portfolio of open trials that they may be invited to participate in, and will be asked to indicate if they remain willing in principle to participate in these trials.
+Participants will be asked to indicate if they remain willing in principle to participate in these trials.
 Continued willingness to participate in PoC will be indicated in source data.
-If a participant responds that they are not willing to participate in the PoCs during a 3-month phone call, but had previously been willing in principle to participate when they were asked at baseline, as evidenced by a signed consent form, they will be eligible to remain in the LCS completing scheduled assessments and will continue to receive 3-monthly calls.
-If a 3-month call falls at the same time as a visit (i.e. months 6, 12, 24, 36) this discussion will be done in person.
-Adverse events (AEs) related to study procedures from previous visits, changes to general health and medication use will also be checked during the 3 month phone call.
+If a participant responds that they are not willing to participate in the PoCs during a 4-month phone call, but had previously been willing in principle to participate when they were asked at baseline, as evidenced by a signed consent form, they will be eligible to remain in the LCS completing scheduled assessments and will continue to receive 4-monthly calls.
+Adverse events (AEs) related to study procedures from previous visits, changes to general health and medication use will also be checked during the 4 month phone call.
+There will be window of +/- 14 days surrounding the date of each 4 month phone call during which it can be performed.
+The 4-monthly point of contact should preferably be in the form a phone call, but if a participant prefers to be contacted by email then this is permitted as an alternative form of contact.
+Sites who contact their participants by email must do so as per their local email policy.